 Attention ladies!
 If you’re interested in a great sex life, look no further than a marathon runner.”Marathon runners are the best in bed,” proclaimed a recent headline.
-According to the latest scientific research, long distance runners are red-hot…scientifically speaking.
+According to the latest scientific research, long-distance runners are red-hot…scientifically speaking.

-The headline is based on a study that merely looked at long-distance runners’ finger ratios — said to be a marker for high testosterone levels — not reported partner sexual satisfaction (or as other sources report, high sperm counts and “reproductive fitness”).
+The headline is based on a study that merely looked at long-distance runners’ finger ratios — said to be a marker for high testosterone levels — not reported partner sexual satisfaction (or as other sources indicate, high sperm counts and “reproductive fitness”).

 If marathon runners are great lovers, and desirable to women, why?
 The obvious conclusion is that they are in excellent physical condition: low body-fat levels, no protruding beer bellies, and they possess both a dedication to good health and a work ethic that’s off-the-charts.

 But There May Be Another Factor Involved

 The fact that a man is willing to dedicate so much effort and time into his pastime signals that in a natural selection sense, this is indeed a high-quality male, or, as single women are fond of saying, “quite a catch.”
 Long-distance running might be the mark, natural-selection-wise, of a high-quality male, according to new research, one that women would do well to select as a mate.